aadhithbala/agilisium_project/README.md

-Here’s a sample README file for your basic To-Do app that contains CRUD functionality, utilizing Docker for containerization.
-You can adjust the content as needed to fit your project specifics.

----

 # To-Do App

 This is a basic To-Do application that provides CRUD (Create, Read, Update, Delete) functionality.
 The application is containerized using Docker and consists of two Docker containers: one for the Node.js application and another for the MySQL database.